semanticarts/gist/docs/Contributing.md

 ### Development Branch

 - The first step is to create a new branch from the develop branch for your work: e.g., ```feature/document_submission_guidelines```.
 This branch will not be preserved after the work is merged into develop, so the name of the branch does not have to be particularly specific or detailed.
-- For a large project implemented by more than one person, all ontologists would work on this same branch.
+- For a large project implemented by more than one person, all developers would work on this same branch.

 ### Style Guide

-- Ontologists should refer to and follow the emerging [_gist Style Guide_](gistStyleGuide.md) during implementation.
+- Ontologists should consult the emerging [_gist Style Guide_](gistStyleGuide.md) during implementation.
 - The serializer tool must be run before each commit in order to standardize formatting and eliminate noise in git diffs.
 See [_gist Style Guide_](gistStyleGuide.md) for details.

 ### Commits

-- If you are working on a project that will require more than one commit, you should commit to your branch regularly to create checkpoints that can be restored if necessary.
+- If you are working on a project that will require more than one commit, you should commit to your branch regularly to create logical checkpoints that can be restored if necessary.
 - However, it is possible to go overboard and commit every little change independently.
 This creates clutter in the repository history.
 - This is especially important if working on a project with others, to reduce the likelihood of conflicts.
 - However, each commit should be atomic for ease of rollback or reversion.
 Finish working on one sub-task and commit it before taking up another.